Seiko 7A28 - 7020 SPR007 Dial Restoration

-This is a record of my Seiko 7A28 dial restoration.
+This is a record of my Seiko 7a28-7020 dial restoration project.

-My dial, it should be a bright icey white with a very slight blue/grey tint.
+My dial, it should be a bright icey white with a very slight blue tint.

 Preliminary markers sketch.